 - An independent Scotland would want to put in place an independent National Regulatory Authority ( NRA), to designate a System Operator, and to put in place appropriate governance and operational agreements.

 - The Regulator's duties and functions should be clear.
-It
+It will,

 as a minimum, have the core duties required under EU law.
 Increasingly, regulatory requirements encompass social and environmental aspects as well as purely economic regulation.